 What are the 3 rookie travel moves that will cost you money?
 There are some wrong moves that infrequent travellers make all the time.
-The aim of this article is show to infrequent travelers what they do wrong in order to make their next trip more memorable and stress free.
+The aim of this article is shown to infrequent travelers what they do wrong in order to make their next trip more memorable and stress-free.

 You would think it would get easier with Smartphones, but it actually hasn’t. it has actually gotten worse.
 Before Smartphones people would buy guide books and would flip through them.
 Now, they leave some questions on social media or hope Google has the answers they’re looking for after they’ve landed at their destination.
 This is the worst thing inexperienced travelers can do.
 Research is one of the most important things one should do when planning a holiday.

 Personally, I love travel blogs and checking out places that are worth visiting.
 I make a list of all the places I’d like to visit and try my best to check all of them off my life.
 On my recent trip to Dubai, I knew more about what was happening in the city than my friend who actually lives there.